vrettasm/PyGeneticAlgorithms/README.md

 - [MigrationOperator](pygenalgo/operators/migration/migration_operator.py)

 and implementing the basic interface as described therein.
-In the examples that follow I show how one can use this code to run a GA for optimization problems (maximization/minimization) with and without constraints.
+In the examples that follow I show how one can use this code to run a GA for (single/multi-) optimization problems (maximization or minimization) with and without constraints.
 The project is ongoing so new things might come along the way.

 ### Installation